ncatlab/nlab-content/pages/7/7/3/8/18377/content.md

 ## Idea

-A **pseudo-distributive law** is a vertical [[categorification]] of a [[distributive law]], relating two [[pseudomonads]] on a [[bicategory]].
+The notion of a **pseudo-distributive law** is a [[vertical categorification]] of that of a [[distributive law]], relating two [[pseudomonads]] on a [[bicategory]].
 There are various different levels of weakness that such a thing can exist at.
 As with ordinary distributive laws, a pseudo-distributive law governs the lifting of one pseudomonad to the Eilenberg-Moore and Kleisli bicategories of the other.

 ## Definition